 Huntington hired local architects William and James Henderson to work on the redesign of the building.
-The Hendersons added a two story rear addition, as well as a billiards room on the lower level of the building.
+The Hendersons added a two-story rear addition, as well as a billiards room on the lower level of the building.
 Collis P. Huntington made the opening address on October 17, 1891, and the Catholic Protectory Band supplied the music.
-This photo was taken shortly after the completion of the 1890 addition.
-The line of trees to the right line what was to become Westchester Ave and much later the elevated Pelham Bay line of the subway.

 In 1895, the Town of Westchester was absorbed into what would ultimately be called Greater New York.
 The HFL was the only library in the Westchester Square area of the Bronx for many years to come.
-It wasn’t until 1937 that the New York Public Library opened a branch across the street in what is now the now Owen F. Dolan parkhouse.
-This image is actually a post card of the library, that was mailed in 1908.
+It wasn’t until 1937 that the New York Public Library opened a branch across the street in what is now the Owen F. Dolan parkhouse.

 In 1930 the library took on a new venture when Huntington’s son, Archer, who was himself a noted philanthropist and benefactor of the Museum of the American Indian, built an annex storage facility to house the extensive native collections.
 For many years the library aligned its name with the museum, but it was not until the 1990s that the Smithsonian created the National Museum of the American Indian and sued the library – creating a 15-year litigation process through state and federal courts.
 Although the library ultimately won its right to the native collections, the mounting legal fees forced the institution to sell the collection to Cornell University.
 Today the collections are all digitized and accessible to the public.